-The comfortability is Top-Notch
+The comfort is Top-Notch

 The headphone is so lightweight and the super smooth earcups and the headband lets me wear this for a long long period of time without even noticing that I have something on my head.
 I would give a 5 out of 5 for comfort.

-It is easy to use, allows quick pairing, solid Bluetooth connection and minimal controls make it one of the easiest headphones to use.
+It is easy to use, allows quick pairing, solid Bluetooth connection and has minimal controls making it one of the easiest headphones to use.
 One thing I dislike is “when the headset is disconnected from a device, it makes a hissing repetitive tone which is very irritating”, this goes on until I reconnect it.
 For example, assume I have it paired with my laptop as well as my smartphone at the same time.
 If I turn off the BT on my laptop, the headphone will be disconnected from it.
 Now starts the annoying repetitive tone which is never-ending (please note that I still have a connection with my smartphone).
 I will have to restart the headphone to get it fixed.
 This is so annoying.
 I would give a 3.5/5 for ease of use.

 Very stable.
 I have been using H12 headphones for almost 3 months now and I never had an unexpected disconnection until now.
 The Bluetooth range is good too but when as I go far and away, the audio will start to stutter/lag and this is expected though.
 The auto-reconnect does not work sometimes which is pretty annoying.
 I will have to manually open the Bluetooth settings and connect to it.
 It is good to note that this headphone rocks a Bluetooth 5.0 chip which means low power usage and better connectivity.
 I would give a 3.8/5 for this feature.

 According to me, no matter how good a headphone looks and feels, the ultimate deal-breaker will be the audio quality.
 Lucky enough, this headphone has a very good audio reproduction and bass.
-Talking about the bass, I felt it so smooth and pleasing and not a lot of headsets in the price range of $30-$50 will have a smooth bass.
+Talking about the bass, I felt it was so smooth and pleasing and not a lot of headsets in the price range of $30-$50 will have a smooth bass.
 Even some of Mpow’s $30 headphones have terribly poor audio reproduction.
-I felt no harshness in the audio nor lag, even at a high volume.
+I felt no harshness in the audio, even at a high volume.
 I could easily compare the audio quality to a $100 ANC headset.
 The volume level is not bad either.
 At high volume, there is a little bit of audio leakage.
 I would definitely give a 4.5/5 for audio quality.
 For less than $50, this audio is way worthier than anything.

-To start off with, I will talk about the noise isolation.
-As soon as you put on the headphones, you will start to feel a 20% dip in the noise around you (note that you haven’t even turned on ANC option yet).
-20% is significantly high but you can only observe this in a noisy environment like in an airplane.
+To start off with, I will talk about noise isolation.
+As soon as you put on the headphones, you will start to feel a 20% dip in the noise around you (note that you haven’t even turned on the ANC option yet).
+20% is significantly high but you can only observe this in a noisy environment like an airplane.

 When you turn on the ANC button on your left earcup, you will be blown away for a while because you will be thinking about how a $50 headphone could minimize so much noise.
 Mpow’s H12 uses Hybrid Active Noise Cancellation technology which is not pure ANC though.
 The previous headset I reviewed had a pure ANC feature but I didn’t find a significant difference between the two.

 When ANC is ON, the noise would be reduced to almost 70% which is okayish.
 When I am outside, I could hear some high-frequency noise but the headphone neutralizes most of the low and mid-frequency signals.
 While you are listening to music, if you turn on the ANC option, you will see a significant difference in the audio quality.
-If you ever buy this headphone, I recommend using ANC even while you are listening to music.
+If you ever buy these headphones, I recommend using ANC even while you are listening to music.
 For ANC, I would give a 4/5 rating.